edwinraycom/vals-soc/README.md

 the base url (based on assumptions about the position of index.php if it is already defined.
 Instead we derive it ourselves from a location that is known before the bootstrap.
 All urls served pass either the (/vals)/index.php or the (/vals)/sites/all/modules/vals_soc/actions

+Copy the file index.php to the root of the installation.
+Also due to a combination of Drupal and server configuration the index needed a bug fix.